-B-1 Preliminary Steps WP Reference (2) If the review of the perm file or the contractor identifies relevant internal audits: • Determine if access to these reports is necessary to complete the evaluation of the relevant internal controls to support the risk assessment or audit procedures related to the subject matter of the audit.
-There must be a nexus between the internal audit reports and the scope of this specific assignment. • Document the results of the determination in writing. • If assignment is at a major contractor location, coordinate with the CAC or FAO point of contact (POC) for internal audit reports to request the contractor provide access to the reports. • If assignment is at a non-major contractor and the FAO does not have a designated POC, the auditor should request the contractor provide access to the internal audit reports. • The request, issued by the CAC, FAO POC or auditor, should include information on how the internal audit report is relevant to the DCAA audit.
+B-1 Preliminary Steps WP Reference (2) If the review of the perm file or the contractor identifies relevant internal audits: Determine if access to these reports is necessary to complete the evaluation of the relevant internal controls to support the risk assessment or audit procedures related to the subject matter of the audit.
+There must be a nexus between the internal audit reports and the scope of this specific assignment.
+Document the results of the determination in writing.
+If assignment is at a major contractor location, coordinate with the CAC or FAO point of contact (POC) for internal audit reports to request the contractor provide access to the reports.
+If assignment is at a non-major contractor and the FAO does not have a designated POC, the auditor should request the contractor provide access to the internal audit reports.
+The request, issued by the CAC, FAO POC or auditor, should include information on how the internal audit report is relevant to the DCAA audit.
 Place a copy of the request in the assignment administrative work papers.
-(3) If the review of the perm file or the contractor identifies relevant other audits or studies: • Obtain publicly available information for the relevant other Government agency audits (e.g., websites for DoD IG or other IGs, service audit agencies, etc.). • Make appropriate adjustments to your risk assessment and planned procedures based on the reported findings.
-(4) Document the results of the inquiries including the response received from contractor's for any request for access to internal audit reports.
-(If access was not granted this should include the contractor's rationale or justification for not granting access).
-(5) Determine if additional audit procedures are needed to address any identified risk.
-(Note: The purpose of this question is to WP Reference discover any new audit leads that could affect the scope of current audit.)
-2. Entrance Conference and Preparation a.
+(3) If the review of the perm file or the contractor identifies relevant other audits or studies: Obtain publicly available information for the relevant other Government agency audits (e.g., websites for DoD IG or other IGs, service audit agencies, etc.).
+Make appropriate adjustments to your risk assessment and planned procedures based on the reported findings.
+WP Reference 2.
+Entrance Conference and Preparation a.
 Conduct an entrance conference (CAM 4-302) and cover the following matters: (1) Discuss the FAR definition of consultant costs and the contractor's definition, and resolve any differences.